davidfowl/Sockets/README.md

 # MOVED

-This code has moved to a different (to-be-announced) repository
+This code has moved to the [ASP.NET Core SignalR](https://github.com/aspnet/SignalR) repository.